🟣 Purple Dot winding down your plan? See our Migration Guide →

-Shopify pre-orders let stores capture demand before inventory arrives.
-Whether you’re launching a new product, managing out-of-stock items, or building hype for an upcoming release, pre-orders can help you take orders and revenue sooner while validating market interest.
+Shopify pre-orders let you capture demand before inventory arrives.
+Whether you’re launching a new product, managing out-of-stock items, or building hype for an upcoming release, pre-orders help you take orders and revenue sooner while validating market interest.

-A pre-order allows customers to purchase products before they’re available for general sale or when inventory is temporarily out of stock.
-Instead of waiting until products hit your warehouse, you can start taking orders immediately.
+A Shopify pre-order allows customers to purchase products before they’re available for general sale or when inventory is temporarily out of stock.
+Unlike backorders and waitlists, pre-orders involve a customer commitment to purchase upfront.
+Instead of waiting until products hit your warehouse, you start taking orders immediately.

 Shopify pre-orders